 This works on a variety of Android phones, it gives you the ability to access your money via contactless payments.

-For people who have Samsung phones in the US, there’s Samsung Pay, this works in a similar manner.
+For people who have Samsung phones in the US, there’s Samsung Pay, which works in a similar manner.

 Nevertheless, the NFC features and functionalities on phones are not limited to payments.
 There’s Ice Cream Sandwich and Android Beam which was released in 2011.